In this Article

 Is Eating Cucumber During Pregnancy Safe?

 Cucumbers can cause certain reactions in women and are usually not advised during pregnancy.
-As a rule of thumb, we say no to “Can We Eat Cucumber During Pregnancy?” if you have-
+As a rule of thumb, we say no to “Can I Eat Cucumber During Pregnancy?” if you have-

 - Chronic Nephritis